3 Days in London Itinerary | The Perfect 72 Hours in London

 Day 2 of your itinerary in London focuses less on landmarks and more on some of the bustling areas in the heart of London.

-If you’re looking for what to see in London in 3 days, these places are not to be missed!
+If you’re looking for what to see on a London itinerary for 3 days, these places are not to be missed!

 Hyde Park